Impacts of Dirty Data: and Experimental Evaluation: INTRODUCTION

 \section{INTRODUCTION}

 Data quality has become a serious issue which cannot be overlooked in both data mining and machine learning communities.
 We call the data with data quality problems as \emph{dirty data}.
-Since dirty data affect the accuracy of a data mining or machine learning (e.g., classification, clustering, or regression) task, we have to know the relationship between the quality of input data set and accuracy of the results.
+Since dirty data affect the accuracy of a data mining or machine learning (e.g., classification or clustering) task, we have to know the relationship between the quality of input data set and accuracy of the results.
 Based on such relationship, we could select an appropriate algorithm with the consideration of data quality issues and determine the share of data to clean.

-Due to the large collection of classification, clustering, and regression algorithms, it is difficult for users to decide which algorithm should be adopted.
+Due to the large collection of classification and clustering algorithms, it is difficult for users to decide which algorithm should be adopted.
 The effects of data quality on algorithms are helpful for algorithm selection.
 Therefore, impacts of dirty data are in urgent demand.

-Before a classification, clustering, or regression task, data cleaning is necessary to guarantee data quality.
+Before a classification or clustering task, data cleaning is necessary to guarantee data quality.
 Various data cleaning approaches have been proposed, e.g., data repairing with integrity constraints~\cite{beskales2013relative,chu2013holistic}, knowledge-based cleaning systems~\cite{chu2015katara,hao2017cleaning}, and crowdsourced data cleaning~\cite{chu2015katara,wang2012crowder}, etc. These methods improve data quality dramatically, but the costs of data cleaning are still expensive~\cite{dallachiesa2013nadeef}.
 If we know how dirty data affect accuracy of the results, we could clean data selectively according to the accuracy requirements instead of cleaning the entire dirty data.
 As a result, the data cleaning costs are reduced.
 Therefore, the study of the relationship between data quality and accuracy of results is in demand.

 Unfortunately, rare research has been conducted to explore the specific impacts of dirty data on different algorithms.
 Thus, this paper aims to fill this gap.
 This brings following challenges.